This wonderfully flavorful spicy fish stew is one of my favorite ways to incorporate more fish into my diet.

 Recipe FAQs

 It's best to use firm, white-fleshed fish that can hold its shape during cooking.
-Some options include cod, halibut, haddock, and, sea bass.
+Some options include mahi mahi, cod, halibut, haddock, and sea bass.

 In addition to white-fleshed fish, I like to add salmon or rainbow trout for variety.

-Yes, but not too frozen for you to cut them into chunks.
-I like to use partially frozen fish because it makes them easier to cut.
+Yes, but not so frozen that you can't cut them into chunks.
+I like using partially frozen fish because it makes cutting them easier.

 So I defrost them the night before in the fridge, and by the time I'm ready to use them, they're just a bit frozen.

-Keep in mind that after adding frozen fish, it will take slightly longer for the stew to come back to a boil.
+Remember that after adding frozen fish, the stew will take slightly longer to come back to a boil.

-You could, but you don't have to.
+You could, but it's unnecessary.
 As you can see in the video below, I used skinless cod and skin-on salmon.
-Both options are fine.
-The skin won't crisp up, obviously, but it will be very tasty.
+Both options are acceptable.
+This recipe won't make the skin crispy, but it will be delicious.

-Yes, absolutely.
+Yes.
 If you like heat, you can increase the red pepper flakes - try adding a pinch at a time and see if you like it.
-If you don't like spicy food, you can omit the red pepper flakes or use just ¼ teaspoon of them.
+If you don't like spicy food, you can omit the red pepper flakes or use just ¼ teaspoon.

 Serving Suggestions

-Obviously amazing with crusty bread, for us low carbers this stew is thoroughly enjoyable when simply eaten with a spoon!
+Obviously excellent with crusty bread, for us low carbers, this stew is thoroughly enjoyable when simply eaten with a spoon!

-It's also nice with some almond flour biscuits or with thick, buttered slices of almond flour bread.
+It's also lovely with keto biscuits or thick buttered slices of almond flour bread.

 And yet another option is to serve this stew on top of cauliflower rice, mashed cauliflower, or sauteed spinach.